lubusIN/laravel-mojo/README.md

 [![Total Downloads](https://poser.pugx.org/lubusin/laravel-mojo/downloads)](https://packagist.org/packages/lubusin/laravel-mojo)

 ## Introduction
-Laravel Mojo provides an expressive, fluent interface to [Instamojo's](https://instamojo.com) online payment and refund services.
-It handles almost all of the boilerplate payment code you are dreading writing and are unable to watch Narcos because of the same.
-In addition to basic payment and refunds management, Mojo stores all the tansaction & refund details with him and gives them to you as asked (No you don't need to even shout Ok google for that).
+Laravel Mojo provides an expressive, fluent interface to [Instamojo's](https://instamojo.com) online payments and refund services.
+It handles almost all of the boilerplate payment code you are dreading writing and are unable to watch next episode of Narcos because of the same.
+In addition to the basic payments and refunds management, Mojo stores all the tansactions & refunds details with him and gives them to you as you ask (No you don't even need to shout Ok google for that).

 Here are a few short examples of what you can do:
 ```php